Eden

 Table Chart PROFILE FAQ

-Health performance in Eden is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Eden is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (8.6%), while 57.3% claim to be free from medical ailments, compared to 59.6% in Rest of NSW.
-Eden has a higher proportion of seniors aged 65 and over at 33.5% (1,193 people) than Rest of NSW's 31.7%.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (8.6%).
+Conversely, 57.3% of residents report being completely clear of medical ailments, compared to 63.3% in the rest of NSW.
+Working-age population health challenges are notable due to elevated chronic condition rates.
+Eden has a higher proportion of seniors, with 33.5% of its residents aged 65 and over (1,183 people), compared to 23.0% in the rest of NSW.
+Health outcomes among seniors present additional challenges, ranking even higher than those of the general population nationally.

 Frequently Asked Questions - Health